dropbox/SwiftyDropbox/README.md

 ### Using the Objective-C Compatbility Layer

-The objective-c interface was built to mimic the Swift interface as closely as possible while still maintaining good Objective-C patterns and practices (for example full verbose names instead of the namespacing relied on in Swift).
+The Objective-C interface was built to mimic the Swift interface as closely as possible while still maintaining good Objective-C patterns and practices (for example full verbose names instead of the namespacing relied on in Swift).
 Other than the naming and some other small tweaks to accomodate Objective-C the usage of the SDK should be extremely similar in both languages, thus the instructions above should apply even when in Objective-C.

 An example of the differences between Swift and Objective-C: